hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Despite efforts to identify leaks and the passage of local laws to regulate the storage of chemicals, local governments were unprepared to shoulder the burden.
 In the wake of the leaks, San Jose established a new Office of Environmental Management tasked with overseeing {DETAIL}.
 Even the hazardous ordinance went unfollowed or difficult to enforce in cities that had passed the ordinance.
-In Sunnyvale, only 189 out of 745 companies had passed inspection of hazardous chemicals storage in 1986.
+Sunnyvale reported in 1986 that only 189 out of 745 companies had passed inspection of hazardous chemicals storage.
 The Bayview Industrial Park in south San Francisco was leveled after an illegal fireworks factory exploded in early April 1986.
 Firefighers responding to the scene had no knowledge of what materials were on-site.
 City fire officials admitted after the blaze that it had not implemented the hazardous ordinance program passed by the city.
 County-wide, cities had processed only forty-nine percent of permit applications for the storage of chemicals.^["Slow progress in cataloging toxic threats," *San Jose Mercury News*, April 13, 1986, Folder 5, Box 10, SVTC records, SJSU; "Cities lag on enforcing toxics laws," *San Jose Mercury News*, January 1, 1986, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]

 In early 1984 environmentalists were pointing to the federal Superfund program as a potential solution to the problem of local inadequacies.